Home » Chocolate Peppermint Sourdough Cookies

 Directions

-2. In a large bowl, use a spatula to thoroughly stir the brown sugar and soft butter together.
-Add the sourdough starter discard, egg yolks, peppermint extract, and vanilla extract, and stir to combine.
+In a large bowl or bowl of your stand mixer, cream the brown sugar and soft butter together for a couple of minutes until well combined.
+Add the sourdough starter discard, egg yolks, peppermint extract, vanilla extract, and salt, and beat well until smooth and thoroughly incorporated.

-3. Add the flour, salt, and baking soda, and stir just until combined (be careful not to over-mix the dough).
-Fold in the chocolate chips and crushed candy canes.
+Add the cacao powder and the all-purpose flour, and slowly mix until almost combined.
+Finally add the baking soda, and stir just until combined (be careful not to over-mix the dough).

 peppermint sourdough cookies